natanaelbatista99/CORE-SSG/README.md

 From the `.results` generated in section 3, the `matplotlib` library was used to generate the graphs presented in the paper.

-The histograms and clusters generated in section 3 were based on HDBSCAN plots.
+The histograms and clusters presented in the paper were based on HDBSCAN plots.

 ## - <a id="troubleshooting"></a> Troubleshooting